Uganda Martyrs: Political aftermath

 The converts, at least the Catholics, had been taught they risked martyrdom.
 The secular press of the time described them as martyrs.
 The same description appeared also, of course, in religious publications, both Protestant, such as the journal of the missionary Mackay published in the Intellegencer of 1886, and Catholic, such as the accounts of the missionaries Lourdel, Denoit, and Delmas published in Enquête relative au martyre des chrétiens: Ste Marie de Rubaga, Buganda 1888 and Les Missions Catholiques 18 (1886).

 News of Mwanga's actions provoked contradictory reactions in Britain.
 Some saw it as a sign of the futility of missionary efforts in Buganda, others as a call to renewed efforts.
 The Times of 30 October 1886, quoting the dictum, "the blood of martyrs is the seed of the Church", stated: "On the success of the Uganda experiment, with its alternation of favourable and adverse circumstances, depends the happiness of the interior of the vast continent for generations."
 This sentiment developed into a campaign for British intervention in the region.

 In September 1888, Mwanga planned to get rid of remaining Christian and Muslim leaders by leaving them to starve on an island in crocodile-infested Lake Victoria.
 Word of his plan leaked out and a rebellion by Christians and Muslims together brought Mwanga's brother Kiweewa to the throne.
 In October 1888, the Muslims seized power, expelled the Christian leaders and, when Kiweewa refused to be circumcised, deposed and killed him, replacing him with another brother, Kalema.
 In December 1888, Mwanga won support from Christians and in April 1889 advanced against the Buganda capital.
 He was defeated, but the Christian forces, led by the Protestant chief Apollo Kaggwa, retook the capital, enabling Mwanga to enter it triumphantly on 11 October 1889.
 The Muslims took refuge in the neighbouring kingdom of Bunyoro, which helped them to return victoriously in November 1889, but they suffered a decisive defeat in February 1890 and withdrew again to Bunyoro.

-In 1888, Britain authorized the Imperial British East Africa Company to administer the East African territory assigned to Britain in its 1886 treaty with Germany.
+In 1888, British authorities authorized the Imperial British East Africa Company (IBEAC) to administer the East African territory assigned to Britain in its 1886 treaty with Germany.
 In November 1889, Mwanga asked the company's agent Frederick Jackson for help.
 Jackson hesitated to accept the request, because he had been given orders not to enter Buganda.
 Carl Peters, an agent of the corresponding German company, learning of Mwanga's appeal, decided to respond to it.
 He arrived at Mengo, Mwanga's new capital, a fortnight after the February 1890 defeat of the Muslims.
 Since these still presented a threat, Mwanga accepted his offer of a treaty.
 Jackson then arrived and offered a treaty, which Mwanga rejected, since even the English missionaries considered its terms too onerous.